All About The Fairways

 dropped their brass section entirely.
 They then recruited a female

-singer, Karen King from Cleveland (not her real name) to join Gary
+singer, Karen King (real name, Mary Kay O'Toole) from Cleveland to join Gary

 out front.
 The band's programme moved from standard brass dominated